tg-rs/carapax/GUIDE.md

 which allows you to execute methods and download files.
 And [`UpdateHandler`](https://docs.rs/tgbot/latest/tgbot/trait.UpdateHandler.html) trait to process updates.

-Carapax introduces a more flexible update handlers and other utilities to build a complex bots.
+Carapax introduces more flexible update handlers and other utilities to build complex bots.

 Let's get started: